HomeEditor's PickCompliance In The Cloud: Why IAM Is Critical

 A Final Word

 After looking at ISO 27001, SOC 2, and PCI-DSS, we have understood how critical correctly implemented IAM best practices are in the cloud environment.
-For example, one wrong permission, one weak password, one role with too many privileges can lead to a data breach.
+For example, one wrong permission, weak password, or role with too many privileges can lead to a data breach.

 To become compliant with international standards, ensure that: